luizth/architecture-patterns-with-python/README.md

 # architecture-patterns-with-python
-Studies from the book Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices
+Studies from the book

+Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices from Harry J.W.
+Percival & Bob Gregory